david-a-siegel/MPRAudit/README.md

 6,6,,,2,

-Finally, for CRISPR screens and other assays where only RNA counts are obtained and no DNA counts, the input file should have 2 columns (and you must use -CRISPR_log_flag, either True or False to tell MPRAudit whether to compare the raw counts or log counts):
+E. Finally, for CRISPR screens and other assays where only RNA counts are obtained and no DNA counts, the input file should have 2 columns and you must use "-CRISPR_log_flag True/False" to tell MPRAudit whether to compare the raw values or log2(counts+1):

 (1) RNA_counts, (2) sequence_indicator